[TOC]

 You can affect the way that lists/dictionaries are merged together (for example the way a list in target_defaults interacts with the same named list in the target itself) with a couple of special characters, which are covered in Merge Basics and List Filters on the InputFormatReference page.

-sections may be found within targets
+configurations sections may be found within targets or

-section is a list of
+target_defaults sections.
+The configurations section is a list of

 dictionaries specifying different build configurations.
 Because